 Photos for this exhibition were drawn from sources across the country, including: Library and Archives Canada; the provincial archives of Ontario, Alberta, and Manitoba; the archives of Mount Allison University, Queen's University, and the University of Manitoba; museum archives of the Cumberland County Museum and Archives, the Glenbow Museum, the Whyte Museum of the Canadian Rockies, and the Ron Morel Memorial Museum; City of Toronto Archives; Fernando Monte and the Ukrainian Canadian Civil Liberties Foundation; and the Canadian First World War Internment Recognition Fund, A. Humphrey Collection.

-Enemy Aliens - Internment in Canada, 1914-1920 has been developed in partnership with the Ukrainian Canadian Civil Liberties Foundation.
-The exhibition runs October 2, 2014 to March 29, 2015 in the Museum's north corridor.
+Enemy Aliens - Internment in Canada, 1914-1920 has been developed by the Canadian Museum of History in partnership with the Ukrainian Canadian Civil Liberties Foundation.